jestjs/jest/docs/Configuration.md

 ### `browser` [boolean]
 Default: `false`

-Respect Browserify's [`"browser"` field](https://github.com/substack/browserify-handbook#browser-field) in `package.json` when resolving modules.
+Respect the [`"browser"` field](https://github.com/substack/browserify-handbook#browser-field) in `package.json` when resolving modules.
 Some modules export different versions based on whether they are operating in Node or a browser.

 ### `bail` [boolean]
 Default: `false`